rita-imdea/ripe-userguide/README.md

 **skeleton.ipynb:** This Jupyter notebook contains all the basic code you need to set up your experiments, retrieve the experiment files and do some analysis.

-**PoA_student_workshop:** This contains the matlab code for probalistic analysis of latency when servers accessed are centralised or distributed.
+**PoA_student_workshop:** This contains the Matlab code which utilizes the latency data for planning out load balancing in a network of cloud servers.

 ## How to Use This Repository

-Most of the work is done in the Jupyter notebook.
-The matlab script will help you extend the experiments into real life scenarios
+Most of the work is done in the Jupyter Notebook.
+The Matlab script will help you extend the experiments into real-life scenarios
 ## Contact

 If you have any questions, feedback, or inquiries about the setup guide or this repository, please feel free to reach out to our team using the following email addresses: